CALL

 steve@hendrickscountysso.com

-The following comments are from those who have attended a Survivor Speakout Victim Impact Panel.
+The following comments are from those who have successfully attended a Survivor Speakout Victim Impact Panel.

 ——————–